supervisely-ecosystem/unet/supervisely/train/README.md

 4. Now you scripts has its own isolated environment and can communicate with the platform using REST API (for 99.99% of cases you can use Supervisely Python SDK to do it in a convenient way)
 5. Once app is started, agent parces logs (`stdour` and `stderr`) from runnning docker container and submits them to the paltform.
-It means if you has line `print('hello!!!')` in your script, you will see this message in task logs.
+It means that if you has line `print('hello!!!')` in your script, you will see this message in task logs.
+6. Also agent can stop or kill app by request.

+## Train dashboard: UI is separated from the main implementation
+UI is mostly separated from the training loop.
+When you press `Train` button in UI, the state (values) from all widgets (selectors, sliders, input fields, ...) are added to the sys.args and your default `train.py` scripts is started.
+It means that you can really quickly integrate scripts you use locally to the UI dashboard, because thay are 98% separated.

 ## Light integration (Recommended)
 For whom: